faketechlabsberlin/wt21-duaw/Blogpost.md

 ### What is DUAW really?

 DUAW stands for the initials of the four tracks offered by Techlabs (**D**ata Science, **U**X Design, **A**rtificial Intelligence, and **W**eb Development.
-At the same time, it translates into a visit, communicating, and getting together in the Bisaya language (Austronesian languages spoken in the Philippines).The DUAW logo highlights the continuous movement of the TechLabs projects that are ever-evolving, as well as the connection of the four tracks, as they have to work together in the realization of projects.
+At the same time, it translates into _visit_, _communicating_, and _getting together_ in the Bisaya language (Austronesian languages spoken in the Philippines).The DUAW logo highlights the continuous movement of the TechLabs projects that are ever-evolving, as well as the connection of the four tracks, as they have to work together in the realization of projects.

 <p align="center">
     <img alt="DUAW logo" src="https://github.com/TechLabs-Berlin/wt21-duaw/blob/main/ux-files/logo2.jpg" width="400" />
 </p>

-From all these elements, It becomes evident that the team aimed to bring to life a space for existing students, leadership teams, partners, and alumni to present and visit projects, communicate and get together.
+From all these elements, it becomes evident that the team aimed to bring to life a space for existing students, leadership teams, partners, and alumni to present and visit projects, communicate and get together.

 ### Which were the actual needs of the main stakeholders (TechLabs leadership team and existing students)?